What is a Wired Doorbell Transformer?

 See the Doorbell Transformers on 1800doorbell.com

-For additional information about our wired doorbell and transformers, please feel free to contact us.
+For additional information about our wired doorbells and transformers, please feel free to contact us.